Symplectic homology and the Eilenberg-Steenrod axioms: The exact triangle of a pair of filled Liouville cobordisms

 Since we assumed that $\mu$ and $\tau$ are not equal to the period of a closed Reeb orbit on the respective boundaries of $W$, it follows that $K_{\mu,\tau}$ has no $1$-periodic orbits in the regions where it is linear.

-The $1$-periodic orbits of the Hamiltonian $K_{\mu,\tau}$ naturally fall into 5 classes as follows: \begin{itemize} \item[($F^0$)] constants in $F\setminus [\delta,1]\times\p F$. \item [($F^+$)]Êorbits corresponding to negatively parameterized closed Reeb orbits on $\p F=\p^-W$ and located near $\{\delta\}\times\p^-W$. \item[($I^-$)]Êorbits corresponding to negatively parameterized closed Reeb orbits on $\p^-W$ and located near $\p^-W$. \item [($I^0$)]Êconstants in $W$. \item [($I^+$)]Êorbits corresponding to positively parameterized closed Reeb orbits on $\p^+W$ and located near $\p^+W$. \end{itemize} We denote by $F$ the group of orbits $F^{0+}$, and by $I$ the group of orbits $I^{-0+}$.
+The $1$-periodic orbits of the Hamiltonian $K_{\mu,\tau}$ naturally fall into 5 classes as follows: \begin{itemize} \item[($F^0$)] constants in $F\setminus [\delta,1]\times\p F$. \item [($F^+$)] orbits corresponding to negatively parameterized closed Reeb orbits on $\p F=\p^-W$ and located near $\{\delta\}\times\p^-W$. \item[($I^-$)] orbits corresponding to negatively parameterized closed Reeb orbits on $\p^-W$ and located near $\p^-W$. \item [($I^0$)] constants in $W$. \item [($I^+$)] orbits corresponding to positively parameterized closed Reeb orbits on $\p^+W$ and located near $\p^+W$. \end{itemize} We denote by $F$ the group of orbits $F^{0+}$, and by $I$ the group of orbits $I^{-0+}$.
 The maximal action of an orbit in group $F$ is $-\mu(1-\delta)=-\mu+\delta\mu$, while the minimal action of an orbit in group $I$ is $-\mu+\eta_\mu$.
 Condition~\eqref{eq:deltamuetamu} implies $F<I$, and in particular

 This last relation actually holds regardless of the choice of parameters by combining Lemmas~\ref{lem:no-escape} and~\ref{lem:asy} in order to prohibit trajectories from $F$ to $I^-$ with the relation $F<I^{0+}$ which prohibits trajectories from $F$ to $I^{0+}$.
 Alternatively, the relation $F\prec I^0$ is also a consequence of Lemma~\ref{lem:constant}, while $F\prec I^+$ is also a consequence of Lemmas~\ref{lem:no-escape} and~\ref{lem:asy}.